 Use an offset spatula or a putty knife (from the hardware store) to scrape off the excess chocolate.
 You want the top edge of each cavity to be clean.

-Spoon pumpkin ganache into a disposable pastry bag.
-Cut off the tip and pipe ganache into each chocolate filled mold.
-Seal each cavity with chocolate and scrape off any excess chocolate.
-Chill until set.
+Spoon the pumpkin ganache into a disposable pastry bag.
+Cut off the tip and pipe the ganache into each chocolate-filled mold.

 Be sure to check out all the Halloween recipes here on Hungry Happenings.